 Any future mining, production, processing, development and exploration by the Company may require substantial additional financing, including capital for the continuation or expansion of mining operations at ESM's #4 mine.
-As disclosed above, substantial additional financing may also be necessary for Titan to exercise its options at Mineral Ridge.
 Failure to obtain sufficient financing may result in delaying or indefinite postponement of the Company's business plans.
 There can be no assurance that additional capital or other types of financing will be available if needed or that, if available, the terms of such financing will be favourable to the Company.
 This uncertainty casts doubt about the Company's ability to continue as a going concern.